 Big Mother's Organisational Plan comprises the following workgroups:S01 - Project management - The Project Management Office (PMO), headed by the Project Director, is the ultimate technical design authority, responsible for the management of the Technical Plan (selecting group leaders, allocating tasks and resources, arbitration, etc).
-The Big Mother project is primarily an engineering project, and, in order to maximise the use of our limited resources, all technical research and development must be targeted at specific roadmap tasks, not general AI research.
+The Big Mother project is primarily an engineering project, and, in order to maximise the use of our limited resources, all technical research and development must be targeted at specific roadmap tasks, not general research.
 All potentially interested domain experts are invited to join the project.

 S02 - Governance - This workgroup comprises the Main Board of directors, the Non-Executive Board, and the Advisory Board; of these, only the Main Board has executive powers, the other two are advisory.
 The Advisory Board advises on technical matters and the Non-Executive board advises on non-technical matters (for example, remuneration).
 All potentially interested domain experts are invited to join the project.

-S03 - Communications - This group is responsible for all messaging (i.e. the communication of all project-related information), both internally and externally to the project, including the production of all communication materials (written, graphic, and audio-visual), the management of communication infrastructure (website, emails, etc), the production of content such as blogs, newsletters, white papers, and press releases, interaction with the media, the organisation of conferences and events, and the formulation and implementation of communication strategy.
+S03 - Communications - This group is responsible for all messaging (the communication of all project-related information), both internally and externally to the project, including the production of all communication materials (written, graphic, and audio-visual), the management of communication infrastructure (website, emails, etc), the production of content such as blogs, newsletters, white papers, and press releases, interaction with the media, the organisation of conferences and events, and the formulation and implementation of communication strategy.
 Like Big Mother itself, BigMother.AI CIC must be maximally-trustworthy, therefore all project communications (internal and external) must be honest, accurate, and true (to the best of the originator's knowledge and belief).
 All potentially interested domain experts are invited to join the project.

 S05 - Fundraising - This workgroup is tasked with raising donations from philanthropists, foundations, corporations, and governments.
 The ultimate target, as stated elsewhere, is $100 million per year, but that's just a longer-term ideal.
-In reality, the more S05 can raise, from $10 up, the more resources S01 and S02 will have to actually get things done and move the project forward.
+In reality, the more that S05 can raise, from $10 up, the more resources S01 and S02 will have to actually get things done and move the project forward.
 Due to the nature of the project (which seeks to ensure that the benefits of AGI are shared fairly by all mankind), all donations must be purely philanthropic in nature, i.e. there can be no possible way in which a donor might benefit from their donation any more than any non-donor.
-Anonymous donations are encouraged.
-Large donors must be vetted.
+Anonymous donations are encouraged, and large donors must be vetted.
 All potentially interested domain experts are invited to join the project.

 S07 - Accounts - If the project has any money (e.g. derived from the activities of S03, S05, or S06) then that money must be properly, and transparently, controlled and accounted for, just as with any responsible organisation.
 The S07 workgroup is responsible for all accounting and company secretarial obligations, such as preparing and filing accounts, VAT returns, corporation tax returns, and confirmation statements, etc. All potentially interested domain experts are invited to join the project.